Equals182/eqFTP/README.md

 * SFTP -- well, this feature is dead now
 * Sync -- down/uploading whole things in both ways
 * Queue -- you will be able to save bunch of files and then - BAM!
 Upload them!
-* Open Dialogs for every input that needs it
+* Folder Choosing Dialog for every input that needs it

 ## License